-Christiaan Posted Tuesday at 09:38 AM Share Posted Tuesday at 09:38 AM 14 hours ago, Ryan Russell said: Also, is there any plan to ever have something Vectorworks residing on the iPad?
+Christiaan Posted June 10, 2025 Share Posted June 10, 2025 14 hours ago, Ryan Russell said: Also, is there any plan to ever have something Vectorworks residing on the iPad?
 The new windowing system, menu bars and more accurate pointer in iPadOS 26 is certainly a step in the right direction, but many limitations still apply: Not enough RAM, I think 12 GB is the max an app can access on iPad App size limit of 4GB is too small The desktop app leans on AppKit, low-level POSIX functions, dlopen-style plug-ins and unrestricted Python, whereas iPadOS only ships UIKit/SwiftUI, forbids runtime‐loaded .dylib files and disallows JIT-compiled scripting–all of which break Vectorworks’ plug-in, Marionette and Python ecosystems.
 UI would need to be rewritten in UIKit/SwiftUI.
 User-installed plug-ins, Python pip modules and most third-party renderers wouldn't work. iPad apps live in a sandbox.
 Access to SMB/NFS shares, network licences and reference files outside the container (common on BIM projects) requires new open-in-place and cloud-drive workflows.
 USB dongles and FlexNet servers aren’t possible; the team would need an Apple-ID-based or subscription licence infrastructure.
 Even with 12 GB per process, complex Redshift or path-tracing jobs can peak higher.
 They’d have to off-load to a cloud render service or limit scene complexity.
 Long-running renders risk being suspended if the user switches away for too long; iPadOS background execution limits are far stricter than macOS.
 Vectorworks’ Metal renderer ports cleanly, but some VW plug-ins still expect OpenCL/CUDA on macOS and would need re-writes.
 3 Quote Link to comment

 Recommended Posts